aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/README.md

 ## Project Introduction
-Your robot has been kidnapped and transported to a new location!
+A robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project implemented a 2 dimensional particle filter in C++.
+The particle filter given a map and some initial localization information (analogous to what a GPS would provide).
+The particle filter get observation and control data at each time step.

 ## Important Dependencies